meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 5. Invoke Solustus's presence by chanting their name three times.
 6. Witness the deity emerge from within the enchanted flame, bearing their radiant wisdom and blessings.

-Alignment of Celestial Bodies: During the Summer Solstice, the sun reaches its zenith, signifying the peak of solar power.
+**Alignment of Celestial Bodies**: During the Summer Solstice, the sun reaches its zenith, signifying the peak of solar power.
 This celestial alignment strengthens Solustus's connection with the mortal realm, granting bountiful blessings and energies.

 Ceremony 3: The Summoning of Autumnus, Deity of Autumn

-Symbols: The falling leaves, the harvest moon, and an ornate balance scale.
+**Symbols**: The falling leaves, the harvest moon, and an ornate balance scale.

-Offerings: Grains, honeyed wine, and branches from an apple tree.
+**Offerings**: Grains, honeyed wine, and branches from an apple tree.

 Incantations:
 "In the season of brisk winds and balance,